gft-academy-pl/gcp-data-analysis-with-bigquery/02-bigquery.md

 LIMIT 100
 ```

-### Create views - replace {GOOGLE_CLOUD_PROJECT} with your project-id
+### Save analytical queries as BigQuery views

-The views will be used later in order to create a charts in Data Studio.
+Create views which Data Studio will use as a data source.
+Please remember to replace {GOOGLE_CLOUD_PROJECT} with your project-id

 Ten the most active clients for given year.
 ```sql